FRRouting/frr/redhat/README.rpm_build.md

     Newer automake/autoconf/bison is only needed to build the rpm and is **not** needed to install the binary rpm package

-2. Install the following packages to build the RPMs:
+2. Install the build packages as documented in doc/Building_on_xxxxx.md and the following additional packages:

-        yum install git autoconf automake libtool make gawk readline-devel \
-        texinfo net-snmp-devel groff pkgconfig rpm-build json-c-devel \
-        pam-devel texi2html bison libcap-devel flex
+        yum install rpm-build net-snmp-devel pam-devel

     Additionally, on systems with systemd (CentOS 7, Fedora)

         yum install systemd-devel

     (use `dnf install` on new Fedora instead of `yum install`)

-    **CentOS 6:** Please check doc/Building_FRR_on_CentOS6.md for details on how to install required version of autoconf, automake and bison.
-The versions in the common Repo are too old.

 3. Checkout FRR under a **unpriviledged** user account